Podcast: Play in new window | Download

 Pleased to meet you!

 I am a CFA® charterholder, financial author and a former financial advisor.
-I do weekly podcasts on financial advisor lead generation so please subscribe here so you won’t miss any of my blog/podcasts on financial advisor marketing and lead generation.
+I do a weekly newsletter on financial advisor lead generation so please subscribe so you won’t miss any of my tips!

 What to expect in this pod-blog